marzzy/my-github-action-playground/README.md

 # My Github action playground

-this is default create react app project to play with github action
+this is default create react app project to play with github action.